UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/vaccinations.md

 December 2020 only includes data from 8-13 December 2020.
 #### Scotland

+Vaccinations that were carried out in Scotland are rerported in the Vaccination Management Tool.
 As the vaccination programme began on 8 December 2020, the number of individuals reported to have been vaccinated in week ending 13
 December 2020 only includes data from 8-13 December 2020.

 #### Wales

-As the vaccination programme began on 8 December 2020, the number of individuals reported to have been vaccinated in week ending 13
-December 2020 only includes data from 8-13 December 2020.
-Data is extracted from the Welsh Immunisation System each Tuesday to reflect activity up to the close of the preceding Sunday.
+Vaccinations that were carried out in Wales are reported in the Welsh Immunisation System, and are extracted each Tuesday to reflect activity up to the close of the preceding Sunday.
+As the vaccination programme began on 8 December 2020, the number of individuals reported to have been vaccinated in week ending 13 December 2020 only includes data from 8-13 December 2020.